perl11/cperl/STATUS.md

 it became clear that optimizing for fun is better than waiting for someone else to allow it.

 Currently it is about 20% faster than perl5 overall, >2x faster then 5.14 and uses the least amount of memory measured since 5.6, i.e. less than 5.10 and 5.6.2, which were the previous leaders.
-While perl5.22 uses the most memory yet measured. cperl 5.24 is about 2x faster than 5.22.
-Function calls with signatures are 2x faster, normal functions with a `my(..) = @_;` prolog are automatically promoted to signatures.
+While perl5.22 uses the most memory yet measured. cperl 5.24 and 5.26 is about 2x faster than 5.22 in bigger real-world applications.
+Esp. function calls with signatures are 2x faster, normal functions with a `my(..) =
+@_;` prolog are automatically promoted to signatures.

 But not all of the wanted features are merged.
-The plan is to support most perl5-compatible perl6 features (*"do not break CPAN"*), improve performance and memory usage, re-establish compiler (`B::C`) support, re-establish perl5 core development which essentially stopped 2002, use perl6-like development policies, and better security fixes and maintenance than the upstream p5p perl5.
+The plan is to support most perl5-compatible perl6 features (*"do not break CPAN"*), improve performance and memory usage, re-establish compiler (`B::C`) support, re-establish perl5 core development which essentially stopped 2002, use perl6-like development policies, better security fixes and maintenance than the upstream p5p perl5, and stop the ongoing destruction going on in p5p.
 See [README.cperl](perlcperl.html).

 There's no class keyword yet as this needs proper field and method handling, multi-dispatch, aggregate type handling and class finalization, which is not yet finished.
-But classes are user-facing types, and type-support is builtin.
+But classes are user-facing types, and type-support is builtin. use base and use fields were improved to behave almost like classes.

 Tested and developed on linux and darwin 64bit. darwin 32bit fails on two unrelated core tests (issignaling setpayloadsig + chmod linked in).